Scholarship winners: Where are they now?

 This month, we caught up with Jim Langel of Wartburg College.
 Jim was the inaugural recipient of the Will Holsberry Scholarship in 2002.
 The Holsberry Scholarship was established to honor our Association's third Executive Secretary (later Executive Director).
 This endowment provides a Professional Member of NIRSA the opportunity to attend either the National School of Recreational Sports Management; National Recreational Facilities Institute; Collegiate Sport Club Symposium; National Fitness Institute; National Aquatic Institute; or the Annual Conference & Recreational Sports Exposition.

 NIRSA Foundation: What are you doing now?

-NIRSA Foundation: Would you have been able to attend the Albuquerque conference without the foundation scholarship?
+NIRSA Foundation: Would you have been able to attend the Executive Development Institute without the Foundation scholarship?

-NIRSA Foundation: What was your favorite experience from Albuquerque that you would like to share?
+NIRSA Foundation: What was a favorite experience from Tempe that you would like to share?

 NIRSA Foundation: Winning a scholarship means different things to different recipients.
 What did your scholarship mean to you and why?
 Do you feel it has had a significant impact on your professional development?
 Do you believe that your Foundation scholarship helped further your career?

 Jim: This scholarship did far more than simply make it possible for me to attend the Executive Development Institute.
 It put me in a position to challenge myself and placed me with people that put my career and our Association into perspective for me.
 I knew when I left the Institute that I would stand for office the next time I was nominated.
 I truly believe that this experience gave me the confidence to stand for office and serve NIRSA as Region V Vice President.
 The experiences that I gained and people that I met while serving on the Board were amazing, and can be directly linked to me receiving this scholarship.
 This scholarship did a great deal to further my career.